El-Suri/Analyse-Monkey-Brain-Tracts/README.md

 Your images are now ready for the next step, which is to register the Atlas to each individual monkeys brain.

+### Second step - register Atlas to Monkey space

+The code to run these steps, as well as more precise infomation and parameters are located in the script/ notebook called 'Register Atlas to Monkey Native Space'

+1. Extract the b0's from your ExploreDTI-ready DWI images.
+2. Flirt the Atlas b0's to your individual monkeys b0's that you just extracted.
+Use the -omat flat to save the transformation matrix.
+3. Flirt the transformation matrix from the last stage to move the Atlas labels image to each individual monkeys space.
+4. Manually check your images to make sure that the atlas labels are where they should be.

+### Third step - extract your ROIs

+The code for extracting ROIs for one, or all, of your subjects is in the script 'extract_ROIs.py'.
+This can be run directly from the command line.
+A guide to using this script will be placed below.
+Help can also be accessed by using the -h or -help flag.

+*What does the script do?*

+* Briefly, you give the script the directories of the subjects you want to extract from, the full paths to native-space registered Atlas labels images  , a digit that correspondes to the ROI you want to extract (e.g 3),
+1.